 As a community organisation we rely heavily on our generous and dedicated volunteers.
 We currently have a growing army of around 70.
 Together they contribute over 10,000 volunteer hours every year.
 According to the NCVO, volunteering can be valued at nearly £12.00 an hour – which means that in total, our volunteers provide over £120,000 worth of their time each year.
 Volunteers are at the very heart of our work and as we develop and expand services we always need more.
 We provide a range of volunteering opportunities in roles from being a bus driver or passenger assistant to gardening, cooking or serving to office reception to handyman.
 If you are interesting in helping your community then please contact us on 01332 850526.

 Transport is the core of our service to the community.
-We have 6 minibuses and one wheelchair adapted vehicle.
+We have 4 minibuses and one wheelchair adapted vehicle.
 These vehicles are used on a daily basis in and around the local communities providing a lifeline to those with limited mobility.
 We provide weekly shopping trips to the larger supermarkets in the area; social trips to popular venues including garden centres, pubs and restaurants; and access to a variety of clubs and activities for the elderly, disabled and infirm.
-They are used by the local schools to transport children to sports, arts and educational events.
+They are used to transport to sports, arts and educational events.
 Our minibuses are also available for private hire, with a volunteer driver, for social and sporting events.
 If you are interesting in any of these uses then please contact us on firstname.lastname@example.org